GodZer/PFE-ARGOS/App/README.md

 ```

 After the init process completes and the virtualenv is created, you can use the following
-step to activate your virtualenv.
+step to activate a virtualenv.

 ```
 $ source .venv/bin/activate
 ```

-If you are a Windows platform, you would activate the virtualenv like this:
+If you are a Windows platform, you would activate a virtualenv like this:

 ```
 % .venv\Scripts\activate.bat